DominicSerranoC14/Querying-With-SQLite/README.md

   WHERE InvoiceDate LIKE '2009%' OR InvoiceDate LIKE '2011%' `

-- 9.2What are the respective total sales for each of those years?
+- 9.2 What are the respective total sales for each of those years?
-  ``
+  `SELECT Sum(Total), Count(InvoiceDate) FROM Invoice
+  WHERE InvoiceDate LIKE '2009%' OR InvoiceDate LIKE '2011%' `

-- Looking at the InvoiceLine table, provide a query that COUNTs the number of line items for Invoice ID 37.
+- 10. Looking at the InvoiceLine table, provide a query that COUNTs the number of line items for Invoice ID 37.
+  `SELECT InvoiceId, Count(InvoiceLineId) as LineItemQty FROM InvoiceLine WHERE InvoiceId = 37
+  `

 - Provide a query that includes the track name with each invoice line item.
 - Provide a query that includes the purchased track name AND artist name with each invoice line item.
 - Provide a query that shows the # of invoices per country.
 HINT: GROUP BY